Emilia Linda Heinrich

 Director in residence, Jette Steckel follows “The eighth life” (For Brilka) and “The Cat and the General” with this production of “The Fading Light” completing the trilogy of these stage adaptations of great novels by Nino Haratischwili.
 And she once again asks a question about taking responsibility for your actions in a world in which all logic seems to be dispensable.

-WORLD PREMIERE IN FEBRUARY 2022, THALIA THEATER
+WORLD PREMIERE 26th FEBRUARY 2022, THALIA THEATER

 All information on our safety policy can be found here: www.thalia-theater.de/en/